Colossal squid: Feeding

-While little is known about their behavior, colossal squid are believed to feed primarily on small fish, such as lanternfish and deep-sea smelt, which have been found as stomach contents in adult specimens.
+While little is known about their behavior, colossal squid are thought to feed primarily on small fish, such as lanternfish and deep-sea smelt, which have been found as stomach contents in adult specimens.
 They also attack larger fish; of 8,000 Antarctic toothfish brought aboard by trawlers between 2011 and 2014, seventy-one showed clear signs of attack by colossal squid.
-A study in Prydz Bay region of Antarctica found squid remains in a female colossal squid's stomach, suggesting the possibility of cannibalism within this species.
+A study in the Prydz Bay region of Antarctica found squid remains in a female colossal squid's stomach, suggesting the possibility of cannibalism within this species.
 Studies measuring the δ^{15}N content of the chitinous beaks of cephalopods to determine trophic ecology levels have demonstrated that the colossal squid is a top predator that is positively correlated with its increased size.
-This new confirmation of the colossal squid's trophic level suggests that it likely preys on large fishes and smaller squids, according to its size, and that its predators include sperm whales and sleeper sharks.
+This new confirmation of the colossal squid's trophic level suggests that it likely preys on large fishes, such as the Patagonian toothfish, and smaller squids, according to its size, and that its predators include sperm whales and sleeper sharks.